Nelson Mandela Place, Glasgow, G2 1QY

 The anti-apartheid campaign would unfortunately not gain traction in the 1960s and 1970s, even as the UN General Assembly denounced apartheid and the UN Security Council imposed a mandatory embargo on the export of arms to South Africa.
 As the Fillings’ son, Brian Filling, tells the BBC, at the time it was still “not fashionable to be associated with Mandela because he was widely regarded and reported in our media as a terrorist”.

-As reported by The Scotsman, Mandela was regarded as a terrorist by many conservative political figures, including Margaret Thatcher, and “[a]s is now known, House of Commons speaker John Bercow was part of a group of young Conservatives who called for Mandela to be hanged.”
+As reported by The Scotsman, Mandela was regarded as a terrorist by many conservative political figures, including Margaret Thatcher, and “[a]s is the former House of Commons speaker John Bercow who was part of a group of young Conservatives who called for Mandela to be hanged.”

 It was clear what the city of Glasgow thought of all this.
 As reported by David Pratt in The Herald, Scots protested apartheid in the highly visible forms of mass action such as rallies and concerts, but they also helped through clandestine means–acting as couriers and establishing safe houses in Glasgow for ANC activists in exile.
 These activities even attracted the South African Bureau for State Security, who deployed members in Glasgow to monitor activist movements.